andrewdavis33/sckernel/README.md

 Users need a working installation of SuperCollider and Jupyter Notebook.
-There are several ways to install Jupyter Notebook as detailed at
+There are several ways to install Jupyter Notebook as detailed at www.jupyter.org/install.
-<www.jupyter.org/install>.
 The quickest way is by downloading Anaconda.

 sckernel requires Python 3.5 or higher.
-Please be sure if you download the Notebook through Anaconda that it is for Python 3.5 or higher.
+Please be sure if you downloaded the Notebook through Anaconda that it is for Python 3.5 or higher.

 ## Installation